ma1co/OpenMemories-Tweak/README.md

     dd if=/dev/nflasha of=/android/storage/sdcard0/DUMP.DAT bs=1M

 This operation will take some time (it copies about 500MB).
 Use [fwtool.py](https://github.com/ma1co/fwtool.py) to unpack the dump file.

+#### ADB
+To install and debug Android apps from your computer, check the "Enable ADB" checkbox.
+This starts an ADB daemon listening on port 5555.
+Connect to it via wifi:

+    adb connect <your camera's ip>

 ## FAQ
 ### How does it all work?